MEET KIT

 - You can lock your mouse cursor to move in a perfectly straight line.
 Hold down the Left Ctrl ⌃ key, and it will restrict your movement to purely horizontal or vertical.

 - You can boot straight into the classic Workbench instead of Directory Opus.
-Just hold down the Shift ⇧ key while AmiKit starts up.
+Just hold down the Shift ⇧ key on boot.

 Edit Actions for Specific Filetype